 Data Sources: 12/19/2020 RH3 (e3) data download from the FED website and Natural Conditions (Extinction)II updated April 2020 file on the IMPROVE website.

-\ Visibility for the Presidential Range/Dry River Wilderness Area, Roosevelt Campobello International Park and Otter Creek Wilderness are represented by the IMPROVE monitors for Great Gulf, Moosehorn and Dolly Sods, respectively.

-NC-II group 100 (all days)
+Visibility for the Presidential Range/Dry River Wilderness Area, Roosevelt Campobello International Park and Otter Creek Wilderness are represented by the IMPROVE monitors for Great Gulf, Moosehorn and Dolly Sods, respectively. # NC-II group 100 (all days)

-2-3 Baseline, Current and Reasonable Progress Goal Visibility Metrics
+2.3.
+Baseline, Current and Reasonable Progress Goal Visibility Metrics

 The RHR requires states to evaluate current regional haze conditions at Class I areas subject to the rule relative to conditions during a historic baseline period.
-The historic baseline period is the five-year period from 2000 through 2004 and the current five-year period is 2018 through 2022.
+The historic baseline period is the five-year period from 2000 through 2004 and current five-year period is 2017 through 2021.
 Reasonable progress goals (RPGs) were established for the first implementation planning period for reduction of regional haze through 2018 for each Class I area and were established through 2028 in the second implementation planning period.
-States with Class I areas, in consultation with other states and federal land managers, set 2028 RPGs (MANEVU 2018a) for the 20 percent most impaired days and for the 20 percent clearest days as shown in Figure 2-5.
+States with Class I areas, in consultation with other states and federal land managers set 2028 RPGs (MANEVU 2018a) for the 20 percent most impaired days and for the 20 percent clearest days as shown in Figure 2-5.
 Comparison between the five-year average Haze Index in 2028 (average of the 2024-2028 annual Haze Index values) and the baseline Haze Index will determine if states have met 2028 RPGs.
 The RPGs are designed to at least ensure no degradation from the baseline period for 20 percent clearest days visibility and achievement of reasonable progress toward natural conditions for 20 percent most impaired days visibility.

 Haze indexes for baseline and current 20 percent clearest days are five-year averages of each year's average 20 percent lowest daily haze index values.
 Results for each Class I area in the MANEVU and nearby regions are in Table 2-4.
-For all Class I areas, current haze indexes for the 20 percent clearest days are below baseline levels, thus showing no degradation.
+For all Class I areas, current haze indexes for the 20 percent clearest days are below baseline levels showing no degradation.

 Haze indexes for baseline and current 20 percent most impaired days are determined by starting with calculating daily haze index values and calculating anthropogenic impairment levels as specified in Chapter 2 of the guidance (USEPA 2018).
 The resulting impairment values are then sorted to determine the 20 percent most impaired days for each 'baseline' and 'current' year.
 The final 'baseline' and 'current' haze index calculation is a five-year average of each year's average 20 percent most impaired days daily haze index values.
 Results for each Class I area in the MANEVU and nearby regions are in Table 2-4.
 The uniform rate of progress (URP) levels for 2021 and 2028 plus 2028 RPGs for each Class I area are also included in Table 2-4.
 Constant annual incremental improvement in the Haze Index (dv) such that natural conditions will be reached by 2064 is termed a "uniform rate of progress (URP)" (also referred to as the glide path).
-Results show that all Class I areas in the MANEVU and nearby regions are currently between 5 dv and 8 dv below 2022 URP levels and between 4 dv and 7 dv below 2028 URP levels.
-Results also show that for the 20 percent most impaired days, all MANEVU Class I areas are below the respective modeled 2028 RPGs except for Acadia National Park.
-Class I areas in Virginia and West Virginia need between 0.02 dv and 0.87 dv improvements to reach the respective modeled 2028 RPGs.
+Results show that all Class I areas in the MANEVU and nearby regions are currently between 5 dv and 8 dv below 2021 URP levels and between 3 dv and 6 dv below 2028 URP levels.
+Results also show that, for the 20 percent most impaired days, the Moosehorn, Lye Brook, Great Gulf and Brigantine Class I areas are below the respective modeled 2028 RPGs, the Acadia National Park Class I area needs a 0.43 dv improvement to reach the respective modeled 2028 RPG, and Class I areas in Virginia and West Virginia need between 0.68 dv and 1.16 dv improvements to reach the respective modeled 2028 RPGs.